We've arranged these essential apps by category according to the type of assistance you’ll need.

 The popularity of VPN (virtual private network) software is on the rise due to growing security and privacy concerns.
-NordVPN is a noteworthy representative of the ilk that can keep your business secure from prying eyes.
+NordVPN is a noteworthy option that can keep your business secure from prying eyes.

 Not familiar with the concept of a VPN?
 Here’s Nord’s 101: “Imagine VPN as a hack-proof, encrypted tunnel for online traffic to flow.
 Nobody can see through the tunnel and get their hands on your internet data.
 NordVPN gives you peace of mind each time you use public Wi-Fi, access personal and work accounts on the road, or want to keep your browsing history to yourself.”

 The app works on any modern device and operating system, including iOS, Android, Windows, and Mac.

-Still scribbling login credentials on the elusive post-it notes?
+Still scribbling login credentials on elusive Post-it Notes?
 Running a business comes with the burden of having to remember all kinds of pesky login details.
 Luckily, there’s a modern solution to a modern problem.

 LastPass is a password manager that allows users to generate and securely store passwords and login credentials in a hassle-free way.
 The best part is all you have to remember is one master password to access the information.

 DocuSign is a cloud platform that allows users to upload, share and sign documents like contracts and agreements.
 The app boasts an average saving of $36 per document compared to paper documents.

 Whether you’re tired of pushing pen-and-paper contracts or just want to go green, consider switching to digital signatures.
 And you might even same some trees in the process.